jinan789/jinan789.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Jinan Jiang is currently working toward the Ph.D. degree with the Department of Computing, The Hong Kong Polytechnic University, under the supervision of [Prof. Daniel Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).
-Before that, he received the B.A. degree in computer science from the University of California, Berkeley.
+Jinan Jiang is currently working toward the Ph.D. degree (January 2023 - present) with the Department of Computing, The Hong Kong Polytechnic University, under the supervision of [Prof. Daniel Xiapu Luo](https://www4.comp.polyu.edu.hk/~csxluo/).
+Before that, he received the B.A. degree in computer science from the University of California, Berkeley in June 2022.
 His research interests include blockchain security, zero-knowledge proof, and smart contract security.

 <!-- # 🔥 News